 Let’s take a look at this example to see the importance of starting early.
 Susan, Bill and Chris all wanted to save for retirement.
-However, they all took different approaches to doing it:
+However, they all took different approaches to do it:

 - Susan decided to start saving at age 25 but stopped at age 35.
 From 35 onwards, she decided to let the money she saved grew on its own

 - Bill was late to the game.
 Unlike Susan, he only started saving from age 35 till 65, which was his retirement age

 - Chris, on the other hand, did the same thing as Susan, only that he continued to contribute till age 65.